-Duty-Free French fuel for commercial yachts
+Duty Free French fuel for commercial yachts

 The uncertainty surrounding duty-free fuel stems from the wording used in current charter contracts in relation to the end user i.e. the charterer using the yacht for pleasure rather than commercial purposes.

-French Customs have been lenient and set a date of October 1st 2016 up to which point commercial yachts can continue to take on duty-free fuel under the current charter contract format.
+French Customs have been lenient and set a date of 1 October 2016 up to which point commercial yachts can continue to take on duty-free fuel under the current charter contract format.

 So, what next?